Waziup/waziup.io-old/content/tutorials/usecases/waste/_index.md

     weight: 4
 ---

-**Discover here how to prototype an application for waste management using Waziup.**

 The goal of this prototype is to provide an overwiew and quick start on how to develop an IoT device for environmental friendly urban waste manamegement.
 The device is enabling of periodic reading about fill level information for waste bins equipped with a hard top.
 This is done via ultrasonic distance measurment of the fill level and radio communication of this value via license free LoRa devices to a monitor station.